Get E-Book

 node --env-file=.env src/main.js

-The inherited NODE_OPTIONS value enters before the command-line option layer.
-If .env also provides NODE_OPTIONS, the inherited value has higher precedence for that environment key.
-The exact interaction between repeatable flags and singleton flags follows Node's option parser rules from 8.1.
-The config bug you see in the app may have been caused by a preload that never appears in the visible node ... command.
+The inherited NODE_OPTIONS value enters before the visible command-line option layer.
+If .env also provides NODE_OPTIONS, the inherited value has higher precedence for that key.
+The exact interaction between repeatable flags and singleton flags follows Node's option parser rules from the previous subchapter.

 Programmatic Loading With process.loadEnvFile()